gbirke/factory-book/chapters/environments.rst

 characteristics of our application, each one with a name like "``production``", "``development`` or "``test``".

-For example, in acceptance tests, you need to isolate external resources (files, database, networked services) if you don't want to damage the data of your production environment.
-At the moment, the factory is opaque and deterministic, we can't decide what implementations of our interface it creates or and can't parameterize those implementations.
+For example, in acceptance tests, we want to use different external resources (files, database, networked services) in the test environment, to avoid damage to our production environment or because it's more convenient.
+At the moment, the factory is opaque and deterministic, tailored to created classes for the production environment.
+We can't decide what implementations of our interface it creates or and can't parameterize those implementations.

 This chapter shows three solutions for making factories more flexible.